dbabbs/xyz-hls/index.md

 Now that we have our map, geocoding function, and routing function complete, let's start tying it all together with some interactivity.

-Insert the following near the top in `index.js`:
+Insert the following after the map initialization in `index.js`:
 ```js
 let startCoordinates = '';